Deciding How To Vote

 - Mail-in only: Voters in these states only need to request an absentee ballot if they need their ballot mailed to a different address.

-Reminder: you must be registered to vote in order to receive a mail-in or absentee ballot and must request a ballot in most instances.
+Note: In most instances, you must be registered to vote in order to receive a mail-in or absentee ballot and must request a ballot.

 Voting in Person